centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-ibm-softlayer-api.md

 ## Connector dependencies

-The following monitoring connectors will be installed when you install the **IBM Softlayer** connector through the **Configuration > Monitoring Connector Manager** menu:
+The following monitoring connectors will be installed when you install the **IBM Softlayer API** connector through the **Configuration > Monitoring Connector Manager** menu:
 * [Base Pack](./base-generic.md)